cloudsculptor/kube-mongo-node-demo/README.md

 ## Quick start

 1. Create a local Kubernetes cluster and Docker repository.
-Instructions here [here][Kubernetes Infrastructure]
+Instructions [here][Kubernetes Infrastructure]
+2. Run the `build.sh` script in this directory to install all the services in Kubernetes.

 ## Kubernetes Infrastructure